 I’m one of those people who just can’t stand clutter…anywhere.
 And with having a family of 7 (with four of those people being teenagers) it can be difficult to manage the clutter.
-Here are a few things I do to reduce clutter in my home.
+Here are a few things I do to reduce clutter and just organize my home.

 - Clean as I go from room to room – as I move from room to room in my house I pick up something that shouldn’t be in one room and I take it and put it away in the room I am going to.
 This may only be one or two items at a time, but it helps control the build-up of clutter.